torvalds/linux/Documentation/driver-api/mtdnand.rst

 The default placement function is automatic placement.
 The nand driver has built in default placement schemes for the various chiptypes.
-If due to hardware ECC functionality the default placement does not fit then the board driver can provide a own placement scheme.
+If due to hardware ECC functionality the default placement does yest fit then the board driver can provide a own placement scheme.

 File system drivers can provide a own placement scheme which is used